 Fear of Catholic tyranny led to King James II being deposed during the Glorious Revolution of 1688, when his Protestant daughter Mary and her Dutch husband, William of Orange, took control of the nation.
-Supporters of the ousted king, and their descendents, became known as Jacobites and their legacy in Scotland lasted hundreds of years.
+Supporters of the ousted king, and their descendants, became known as Jacobites and their legacy in Scotland lasted hundreds of years.

 This pivotal period of history can be explored on a guided tour of its key sites, visiting battlefields and castles, as well as prehistoric remains, as a means of throwing light on Scotland's complex past.